its-a-unixsystem/bydit/README.md

 RedditAccess accepts the following command-line options:

 *   `-s, --subreddit <SUBREDDIT>`: Optional.
-Filter results by a specific subreddit name (e.g., `rust`).
+Filter results by specific subreddit name(s).
+Accepts comma-separated list (e.g., `rust,programming,coding`).
 If not provided, items from all subreddits will be fetched.
+*   `-x, --exclude-subreddit <SUBREDDIT>`: Optional.
+Exclude results from specific subreddit name(s).
+Accepts comma-separated list (e.g., `spam,test,offtopic`).
+Can be combined with `--subreddit`.
-*   `-m, --min_score <MIN_SCORE>`: Optional.
+*   `-m, --min-score <MIN_SCORE>`: Optional.
 Filter results to include only items with at least this many upvotes.
 If not provided, all items are included regardless of score.
+*   `-M, --max-score <MAX_SCORE>`: Optional.
+Filter results to exclude items with scores at or above this threshold (i.e., keep only items with scores below this value).
+Can be negative.
+If not provided, no upper score limit is applied.
+*   `--min-age <AGE>`: Optional.
+Filter results to include only items older than the specified age.
+Accepts human-readable durations (e.g., `1 week`, `2 years`, `30 days`) or specific dates (e.g., `2024-01-15`, `2024-01-15T10:30:00`).
+If not provided, no minimum age limit is applied.
+*   `--max-age <AGE>`: Optional.
+Filter results to include only items newer than the specified age.
+Accepts human-readable durations (e.g., `1 week`, `2 years`, `30 days`) or specific dates (e.g., `2024-01-15`, `2024-01-15T10:30:00`).
+If not provided, no maximum age limit is applied.
 *   `-t, --item-type <ITEM_TYPE>`: Optional.
 Specify the type of items to fetch.
 Valid values are:
     *   `posts`: Fetch only submitted posts.
     *   `comments`: Fetch only comments.